heutelbeck/sapl-nodejs/README.md

 this.pdp = RemotePdp.create().host('https://localhost').port(8443);
 ```

-After the global deployment of the PDP, it can be used for specific credentials or users.
+After the instantiation of the PDP, it can be used for specific credentials or users.

 ```TypeScript
 // simple example of a login routine